zunstraal/J-Co-Project/languageSpecification/getCollection.md

-# Get Collection command
+# Get Collection instruction
 Substitutes the *current collection* with a new collection retrieved:
  1. from the Intermediate Results database;
- 2. from a NoSQL repository previuosly declared by means of the [Use DB](/languageSpecification/useDb.md) command;
+ 2. from a NoSQL repository previuosly declared by means of the [Use DB](/languageSpecification/useDb.md) instruction;
  3. from the Internet.